JAIL ROSTER & STATE NEWS | The Montanian

 Fettig, Jason M.

-Charged with felony all other offenses, felony driving under the influence, and 3 counts of traffic offence.
+Charged with two counts felony all other offenses, felony driving under the influence, and 3 counts of traffic offence.

 Handeland, Jeffrey K., Jr.